tiepdotme/lisacharlotterost.github.io/_posts/2014-10-28-these-bars-are-my-ancestors.md

 ![family tree](/pic/141028_ahnen.jpg)

 In the second family tree, red lines mean marriages.
-There, one can also see the difficulties with this visualisation method: Far too long black lines.
+There, one can also see the difficulties with this visualization method: Far too long black lines.
 I kind of want to click an “expand”/”collapse” button when I see something like this.